Luke Raley Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.61 team ERA that ranks second across all league pitching staffs.
+- The Braves' 3.57 team ERA ranks second across all MLB pitching staffs.

-- His last appearance was on Sunday against the Miami Marlins, when the righty threw 6 2/3 innings, surrendering two earned runs while giving up six hits.
+- In his most recent appearance on Monday against the Cleveland Guardians, the right-hander threw 6 2/3 innings, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.